-14.4 Low-, Medium-, and High-Load Problems
+O.1.
+Low-, Medium-, and High-Load Problems

-14.4.1 Air-Related Load Problems
+O.1.a.
+Air-Related Load Problems

 To function properly, the only air-related load problems arise from improperly sized throttles.
 Make sure that a throttle can flow enough air for an engine.
 Stock throttles on heavily modified engines will typically cause upper-rpm performance problems.